 The golden rule of emergency planning is maintaining a kit that provides the necessities of life for 72 hours and accommodates health needs.
 Emergencies can happen without warning, so do not assume there will be access to a pharmacy or health care provider.

-Some items to include are:
+Some items to include:

 - medications and health care supplies: if possible, maintain at least one week’s worth of essential medication and appropriate medical supplies like insulin syringes, catheters

-- hydration: it is important to have 2L of potable water per person per day and make sure you drink enough (Early signs of dehydration can include thirst and dark-coloured urine.)
+- hydration: it is important to have 2L of potable water per person per day and make sure you drink enough (early signs of dehydration can include thirst and dark-coloured urine)

 - accessible mobility equipment: take note if you require mobility devices to evacuate and get around and consider keeping an extra mobility device near an exit

-- first aid kit: you never know when you may be injured and you need a quick response (Consider taking a first aid/CPR course from a reputable educator.)
+- first aid kit: you never know when you may be injured and you need a quick response (consider taking a first aid/CPR course from a reputable educator)

 Speak with the supplier of any medical equipment that requires electricity.
 There may be opportunities to maintain backup batteries or consider an alternate power supply.
 Don’t forget about medications stored in the fridge.
 Although you may want to run a generator or your car to produce power, never do so in an enclosed area because of the risk for carbon monoxide poisoning.